-Amy is a co-founder of the newly established London International Choral Conducting Competition (for emerging conductors aged 18-32), whose inaugural event took place at the Royal Academy of Music, London, in 2018.
-She also recently established Wavelength, an organisation created to celebrate, educate, nurture and support women in choral leadership.
+Amy is a co-founder of the newly established London International Choral Conducting Competition the inaugural event of which took place at the Royal Academy of Music, London, in 2018.
+She is also a co-founder of Wavelength, an organisation created to celebrate, educate, nurture and support women in choral leadership.
 Amy is proud to have recently become a founding member and the UK Ambassador for the International Choral Conducting Foundation.

 Amy has led choral leadership courses for the Association of Irish Choirs International Summer School, Queens’ College Cambridge, The Hallé Youth Choir and The Royal College of Organists.
 She leads the Art of Choral Direction at the Sherborne International Summer School, and has also established her own national Choral Conducting Masterclass Series.
-She has worked on BBC2’s The Choir: Sing While You Work and led choral direction training days for the Military Wives’ Choirs’ Foundation.
+Amy has worked on BBC2’s The Choir: Sing While You Work and led choral direction training days for the Military Wives’ Choirs’ Foundation.

 Amy has had the pleasure of adjudicating for the inaugural London International Choral Conducting Competition, Derry International Choral Festival, Choir of the Year, Music for Youth National Festival and the Cheltenham Music Festival among many others.
 As an experienced teacher trainer/animateur, she has worked for Youth Music, Trinity/Open University, Glyndebourne Education, Sing for Pleasure and Music of Life.
 Her choral works are published by Banks Music Publications (UK).

 She is in great demand as a choral clinician, workshop facilitator, mentor and teacher, and is currently Musical Director for Corra Sound, Harlequin, Nota Bene (Stevens and Bolton Office Choir) and the Sir William Perkins’s School Chamber Choir.